Q. If I have questions, who can I contact?

 Q. How much does it cost to participate?

 A fee is charged to participate.
-This participation fee is based on the organization’s operating budget and is withheld from the final donation check so there is no need to pay it upfront.
-There is no additional cost to have and maintain a profile on the GiveGab platform year round.
+This participation fee is based on the organization’s operating budget and is withheld from the final donation distribution so there is no need to pay it upfront.
 View participation fee amounts here.

 Q. How much of the donation will go to our organization?

-GiveGab retains a 2% campaign management fee from all donations, capped at $20 per donation.
-Credit card processing fees are an additional 2.2% + $0.30.
-100% of all donations are tax-deductible for the donor.
-All donations will be officially receipted for tax purposes by GiveGab.
+GiveGab retains a 2.25% campaign management fee from all donations.
+Credit card processing fees are an additional 2.5% + $0.30 for all major credit cards (Visa, MasterCard, American Express, and Discover).
+Donations are tax-deductible as allowed by law.
+There is no fee for offline donations.
+All donations are officially receipted for tax purposes by GiveGab.

 Q. What is the deadline to ensure my participation in Give DeKalb County?

 Nonprofits must be 2023 DCNP members by March 1, 2023 to participate.
 The deadline to register for Give DeKalb County is April 1, 2023.
 Your Give DeKalb County profile should be completed by April 7, 2023.